Chicago Bridge & Iron Company: Operations

-CB&I functions as a global organization segmented into three main regional divisions.
-Each operates independently, managing its own profit and loss while delivering a full range of the company’s products and services.
+CB&I Storage Solutions functions as a global organization segmented into three main regional divisions.
+Each operates independently, managing its own profit and loss while delivering a full range of the company's products and services.

 The Non-Union Operations division focuses on non-union regions within the US, Latin America and the Caribbean.
 With operational centers across the region, this division emphasizes high-volume municipal water projects and serves industrial sectors such as liquefied natural gas (LNG) and petrochemicals.
 Fabrication sites in Clive, Iowa, and Houston enable the delivery of solutions for regional needs.

-CB&I’s Union Operations for the US and Canada are headquartered in Plainfield, Illinois.
+CB&I's Union Operations for the US and Canada are headquartered in Plainfield, Illinois.
 This division handles union-based projects, with a presence in strategic locations such as Everett, Washington, New Castle, Delaware, as well as Edmonton and Calgary.
 It is particularly active in nuclear projects, ensuring adherence to industry regulations and standards.

 The Europe, Africa, Middle East, Asia Pacific and Australia Operations division is based in Dubai, United Arab Emirates.
 Offices located in Thailand, Seoul, Perth, and Brisbane help CB&I engage with regional market opportunities.

+CB&I Asset Solutions, based in Aberdeen Scotland, operates 12 assets globally, ensuring their safe, reliable operations while freeing asset owners to focus on strategic priorities, rather than daily operations.
+Asset Solutions also supports well operations, late life asset management, decommissioning, brownfield modification and engineering consulting.
+Asset Solutions global reach is anchored by operational centers in Aberdeen and Woking in the UK, Perth and Brisbane in Australia, and Houston in the US, complemented by offices across Europe, the Middle East, Asia Pacific, and Africa.

-As of 2025, CB&I's product lines are:
+As of 2026, CB&I's product and service lines are: